How locations are chosen for both fixed and mobile road safety cameras in Victoria

 Data and graphs presenting the trends in speeding and unregistered vehicle fines for each highway camera system in Victoria

-Historical information on Victoria’s road deaths and how road safety initiatives have helped to reduce deaths
+Historical information regarding lives lost on Victoria’s roads and how road safety initiatives have helped to reduce deaths

-Facts on the effect of speed in road accidents and associated injuries and fatalities
+Facts on the effect of speed in road traffic crashes and associated injuries and fatalities

 The financial cost of road trauma on Victoria’s health system